Student Blog | How an ADHD Diagnoses Changed My Life

 For A levels it was known as ‘lazy & slapdash, due to my lack of revision, reading & being ‘just in time’.
 I failed all 3 and went to work in the family butchers business (learnt much, became a master butcher, didn’t earn much or have much holiday leave).

 Fast forward though, I met my now wife, wanted 4-5 weeks holiday a year and a few good salary, so went into financial services with Prudential.
-Became a training consultant, traveled the UK & became a CIPD qualified trainer.
+Became a training consultant, travelled the UK & became a CIPD qualified trainer.
 In a regulated industry I passed my exams (or lose my job I guess) but at a high emotional cost, I often worked through the night to meet deadlines & be prepared to facilitate my programmes/ take CPD courses.

 In 2003 I had cancer then a brain tumour, cue life re balance!
 In 2005 I set up own training company & worked for most of the big banks in the UK over the following 12 years, but also taking lots of time for me.
 Then in 2016 at 54.5 I retired.
 In 2020 we moved to the Isle of Lewis after an epiphany on Shetland.